-Fragile as Glass: LGBTQ+ people in the Russian invasion against Ukraine
+Fragile as Glass: LGBTQI+ people in the Russian invasion against Ukraine

 “Fragile as glass” is a long-term photographic essay following the fates of different queer realities in Ukraine.